 It seems that American workers have it quite tough when compared to workers in other countries that have similar income levels.
 Although employee health and wellness have been recognized for some time as having a significant importance, the USA has a long way to go before policy-makers and organizational leaders can prove that they are truly making an effort to improve emotional wellbeing and mental health in the workplace.

-Brain Happy’s Feel Great @ Work e-learning course helps employees to build skills in resilience, self-care and stress-reduction by enabling people to build a personalised set of tools.
+Brain Happy’s Feel Great @ Work e-learning course helps employees become more resilient and happier by enabling people to build a personalised set of skills.
 Utilising the techniques of positive psychology, neuro-linguistic programming and performance coaching, employees can tailor the course to their own values, needs and experiences.

 - OECD (2009), “Graph 2.17 – Paid annual leave and paid public holidays in the OECD: Annual leave and paid public holidays, days per year”, in Society at a Glance 2009: OECD Social Indicators, OECD Publishing, Paris, https://doi.org/10.1787/soc_glance-2009-graph2_17-en.